Lapsang Souchong: A Black Tea That Emerges From Fire

 Step 3: Steep Tea Leaves

 We recommend steeping the tea leaves for 1 to 5 minutes.
 After the first minute, taste the tea every 30 seconds until you find your preferred flavor.
 In general, 2.5 minutes is the sweet spot for Lapsang Souchong.
 Longer brewing times will results in more bitter and bold blends.
 Shorter brewing times offer less flavor and balance between the earthy notes and smoky essence of this variety.

 Traditionally Lapsang Souchong is consumed as-is.
 If preferred, add a slice of lemon or a dash of honey or vanilla to enhance the smoky flavor profile.

 Smoky and Smooth

-Lapsang Souchong is a good choice if you're looking for a black tea that's bolder than the traditional English breakfast and Earl Grey teas, though it can be an acquired taste for many tea drinkers.
+Lapsang Souchong is a good choice if you're looking for a black tea that's bolder than traditional English breakfast or Earl Grey teas, though it can be an acquired taste for many tea drinkers.
 This tea is best suited to individuals who enjoy bold flavors.
 From the moment you open the bag, this smoky tea invokes memories of summer campfires and winter nights by the wood stove.
 Add boiling water and the amber liquor begins to draw in your senses.
 From the first whiff to the last sip of the down-to-earth flavors, Lapsang Souchong is straight fire.